22 Essential iPad Apps For College Students (+5 Awesome Games)

 Clever also lets you generate links to your notes, which is a pretty handy feature if you’d like to link to a note you’ve created, or share it with a friend.

 Drawing apps on the iPad are a dime a dozen, and at the top there are several apps always vying for the title of “Best drawing app”.
-Well, Paper probably isn’t the best drawing app out there if you’re a serious artist.
+Well,

 However, it is my favorite app for doodling, making simple sketches of ideas I have, etc. While you can plunk down the $7 for the full artist’s tool set, I find the single free paintbrush and eraser to be more than adequete.